Career 101: The Two Year Itch

 I've never stayed at a single job more than two years.
 When you start a job, the first three months are a fairy tale; everyone is nice, you're learning a lot of different things, you're developing new skills, and you're glad to be part of the team.
 But after month three, comfort sets in.
 People show their true personalities, you're no longer "training" or a fresh face, you're part of the everyday system, and that puppy love stage is over.
 One day you realize: this stinks.

 After those initial feelings of discomfort after month three, you rationalize that things are still new and will take some time to get used to.
 Month four and five go smoothly and then something else is triggered during month six.
 But you stay on course; no relationship can be really judged within six months.

 Things go smoothly and then you hit a year and you start to feel you're better than the situation you're in.
 But then again, what can one year really tell you; and what can you accomplish in one year?

 Between year one and two, there are ups and downs as comfort sets in on all sides.
-You're used to your role and constantly over-exceeding your responsibilities — maybe you've taken on a bit more responsibility to stay interested in the job — but there is no solid promotion yet — which you say is what you want.
+You're used to your role and constantly over-exceeding your responsibilities — maybe you've taken on a bit more responsibility to stay interested in the job — but there is no solid promotion yet — which you claim is what you want.
 If you're working smarter and doing everything you're supposed to do, after year one, there isn't really much for you to learn in your role.
 Truth is, after year one, the right people see how competent you are and slowly give you next level responsibilities.
-More responsibility, same money is how the story goes.
+In a great work environment, more responsibilities would mean a promotion and more money.
+Sure you’ll get your yearly review and a $1 increase, but in a lot of work environments it’s usually: more responsibility, same money.